naka-lab/Serket/docs/modules/mm.md

 ### Methods

 - .connect()
-This method connects the module to observations or modules and constructs the model.
+This method connects this module to a module and constructs the model.
 - .update()
-This method estimates model parameters and calculates probabilities.
+This method estimates model parameters and computes probabilities.
 The module estimates model parameters in "learn" mode and predicts classes of novel data in "recog" mode.
-If training is successful, the `module {n} _mm` directory is created.
+If training is succeeded, the `module {n} _mm` directory is created.
 The following files are saved in the directory.({mode} contains the selected mode (learn or recog))
     - `model.pickle`: The model parameters.
     - `msg_{mode}.txt`: The probabilities that each data is classified into each class.
-    - `trans_prob_learn.txt`: The transition probabilities calculated in the learning phase.
+    - `trans_prob_learn.txt`: The transition probabilities computed in the learning phase.

 ### Example